xshoji/bash-script-starter/README.md

 ### Optional parameters

-Optional parameters are not validated.
+Optional parameters will be not validated.

-These optional parameters are initialized by default value.
+These optional parameters are initialised with a default value.

 ```
 bash-4.2# curl -sf ${STARTER_URL} |bash -s - -n MyScript -a xshoji -o id,1001 -o name,xshoji,"A user name.","guest" > MyScript